 Luckily, many manufacturers offer insulated and energy-efficient solutions.
 To check if a door is energy-efficient, look for an insulated or double flap, weatherstripping, fasteners, magnets, and any other latching features that keep it secure during high winds.
 Air leaks from the flaps are common with most dog doors, so you should make sure it’s properly sealed and maintained to minimize thermal heat loss.

-Many homeowners worry about the security of dog doors because they are an entry point into the home.
-Luckily, there are plexiglass security covers that can be screwed onto the interior door frame.
-This allows you to quickly secure it when you won’t use it for a while, like when you go away on vacation.
-They cost $40 to $100.
+Dog door security covers typically cost $20 to $150.
+Many homeowners worry about the security of dog doors because they are an entry point into the home for unwanted visitors.
+Luckily, plexiglass security covers can be screwed onto the interior door frame and prevent outsiders from entering the house.
+This allows you to quickly secure it when you will not use it for a while, like when you go away on vacation.

 For doors not at ground level, you need to purchase or install doggy stairs.
 For temporary outdoor stairs, the average cost is between $30 and $100.
 If you want something more permanent, you could hire a contractor to build short wooden stairs with three to five steps for $150 to $600.
 Whichever kind of steps you go for, you just want to make sure they are strong enough to accommodate your dog’s weight safely.

+Installing a custom dog door depends entirely on what your requirements are for the door.
+Labor costs $50 to $100 an hour when installing a custom doggy door.
 Custom doors can be built into the walls of your home to match inside décor.
-Because they are designed specifically for your home style and are not purchased as a complete unit, prices vary according to materials and carpenter’s labor.
-Labor costs $70 to $100 an hour to install a custom doggy door.
-It will take between one and two hours to complete the job.
+Often, homeowners choose to install them as undercabinet hideaway doors because they are secluded behind a kitchen cabinet.
+Because custom doors are designed specifically for your home style and are not purchased as a complete unit, prices vary according to materials and carpenter’s labor.
+It takes between one and two hours to complete the job.

 Yes, properly installed doggy doors are safe for pets to enter and exit.
 Choosing a quality flap and a security cover prevent burglary when you aren’t home.
 You can also invest in locks or electronic doors that you can monitor to enhance its security.